 The clay is a mix of very fine sand and oil and it packs together quite tightly in its packaging.
 To get the best results you need to break it up into fine pieces before compacting it into the mold.
 A steel rule, a quick chopping action and a little patience is all it takes.

-Step 2 - Preparing the lower mould.
+Step 2 - Preparing the mould.

 Step 6 - Cut the pouring hole and air vents into the clay.